philipxlee/miniature-logo/doc/plan/USE_CASES.md

 * View displays the error message to the user.

 ## User Sets Turtle Image:
-* User selects the option to set the turtle image.
+* User selects the option to set the turtleModel image.
 * View presents a file chooser to the user.
-* User selects an image file for the turtle.
+* User selects an image file for the turtleModel.
 * View captures the selected image file.
 * Controller receives the image file from the view.
-* Controller updates the turtle's image settings.
+* Controller updates the turtleModel's image settings.
-* View updates the display window to show the turtle with the new image.
+* View updates the display window to show the turtleModel with the new image.